 The Simulator is intended to be a useful RPN calculator for your PC desktop.
 It therefore makes use of the features of the underlying operating system and it's GUI: Programs can be saved in files, so that you need to key them in only once.
 Pop-up menus provide easy and fast access to many HP-15C functions and features.
 However, no new function, which is not supported by the real HP-15C, is added.

 The Simulator supports almost all functions and features of the real HP-15C.
 Differences between the real HP-15C and the Simulator are rather small.

-I can not remember the exact time, it must have been around 1996/1997 or so, when I started designing the HP-15C interface with Tcl/Tk.
-Basic functionality was added quickly and I could do simple calculations.
+I can not remember the exact time, but it must have been around 1996/1997 or so when I started designing the HP-15C interface with Tcl/Tk.
+Basic functionality was added quickly, and I could do simple calculations.
 Over the next two years, I frequently added more functions and functionality.
 I had started straightforward and the code was like that.
 At some point in the development, I realised that I had to do a complete redesign.
 Otherwise, it would not have been possible to implement all functions of the real HP-15C (e.g. programming).
 I re-wrote the whole code but had no time to test it.
 For around two years, I did not work on the Simulator at all.

 The HP-15C Limited Edition Owner's Handbook is available as a PDF file from the Hewlett-Packard web site.
 It is an almost exact reprint of the original HP-15C's Owner's Handbook.
 It can therefore also serve as a manual for the simulator!